Aug

 Children often develop food allergies to egg, milk, wheat, nuts, peanuts and soy, which are food allergies with positive IgE tests.
 When they age, their immune system develops tolerance to many of these foods and they often outgrow these allergies.

-Only a blood drop is necessary to test a panel of foods with IgG, IgM and IgE antibodies.
+There are other popular lab tests where a blood drop is analyzed with IgG, IgM and IgE antibodies against a panel of foods.
 A number of suppliers offer these tests.
-However, the specificity, sensitivity and reliability can pose problems with regard to the interpretation of the results.
-Allergists often point out that a test may be a false positive when a person likes certain foods.
-IgG antibodies against this food show up despite the patient having no symptoms.
-Another specialist may interpret this to indicate that the body shows early sensitization to a certain food.
-However, clinically it is not yet obvious.
-In other words, the sensitivity of the test is so high that it undermines the validity of the test.
+However, the specificity, sensitivity and reliability can pose problems with regard to the interpretation of the results: allergists often point out that a test may be a false positive when a person likes certain foods and IgG antibodies against this food show up despite the patient having no symptoms.
+Another specialist may interpret this to indicate that the body shows early sensitization to a certain food, but clinically it is not yet obvious.
+In other words the sensitivity of the test is so high that it undermines the validity of the test.
 Recently a panel of international scientists reviewed the validity of these IgG based food intolerance tests and they found the tests not reliable.

-The immune responses to food allergies are complex as there are immediate type immune reactions and delayed type immune reactions.
-The physician investigates the immediate immune responses with the above mentioned ImmunoCAP Specific IgE test.
+The immune responses to food allergies are complicated as there are immediate type immune reactions and delayed type immune reactions.
+The immediate immune responses are investigated with the above mentioned ImmunoCAP Specific IgE test.
 The delayed immune responses can be measured using the ELISA test.

 Other considerations about allergies

 You see from this discussion that a patient with allergies needs a properly trained allergist who will do a comprehensive analysis involving a thorough history, examination, blood tests and immune tests.
-The specialist interprets the test results, which requires his/her experience and clinical judgment.
+The test results have to be interpreted with the experience and the clinical judgment of the specialist.

 Since the 1970’s when Clearfield wheat was introduced around the world on a large scale, which has a much higher gliadin (gluten) content than the old wheat varieties.
-As a result of exposure to this new type of wheat gluten intolerance and leaky gut syndrome have increased.
-Scientists registered a substantial increase in wheat gluten intolerance in the world population.
-Genetically modified foods like soy, corn, sugar beets, canola and more are a challenge for the immune system.
-This is particularly so in sensitive humans.
-Physicians do not fully understand why this is so.
-We do know that some people can develop autoimmune diseases.
-This may be the reason that a host of diseases are much more common now than in the past.
-Common autoimmune diseases are MS, rheumatoid arthritis, Hashimoto’s thyroiditis, ankylosing spondylitis and others.
+As a result of exposure to this new type of wheat gluten intolerance and leaky gut syndrome have increased substantially in the world population.
+Genetically modified foods like soy, corn, sugar beets, canola and more have challenged the immune system of sensitive humans even more to an extent, which is not fully understood yet.
+We do know that some people can develop autoimmune diseases and this may be the reason that a host of diseases that belong into this disease category (MS, rheumatoid arthritis, Hashimoto’s thyroiditis, ankylosing spondylitis etc.) are much more common now than in the past.

 After food elimination for 2 to 12 months depending on the severity of the food allergy, your body may have eliminated the allergy to the food you have avoided, in other words your body built up tolerance.
 Before you expose yourself to any food that you used to be allergic to and that you want to re-test, it is best to have an EpiPen ready in case your allergy has not resolved.
-Caution is necessary with regard to foods that cause more severe allergies, e.g. shellfish or peanuts.
-These type of allergies may last life long.
+Caution is necessary with regard to foods that cause more severe allergies, e.g. shellfish or peanuts, which may last life long.
 It is safer to avoid these foods that cause more severe allergies altogether.

 Allergic reactions of the immune system belong into the category of chronic inflammatory diseases.
 These are known to be the root of chronic diseases like asthma, arthritis, heart disease, high blood pressure and cancer.
-Be vigilant about allergies and get proper assessment and treatment by an allergist.
-You will prevent serious health problems including the above mentioned chronic diseases.
+When you are vigilant about allergies and get proper assessment and treatment by an allergist, you will prevent serious health problems including the above mentioned chronic diseases.

 More on asthma, which is a chronic inflammatory lung condition, often associated with multiple environmental allergies: